 EKU instruction librarians seek to employ best practices in the classroom and all participate in an ongoing Peer Review of Teaching process.
 To learn more about library instruction pedagogy, see our Library Instruction Charter.

-- Schedule as far in advance as possible.
+- Schedule instruction as far in advance as possible.

 - Plan a definite assignment for your students.
-It may be a term paper, a semester project, an annotated bibliography, or any assignment that requires students to obtain information that requires research.
+It may be a term paper, a semester project, an annotated bibliography, or any assignment that requires students to obtain information through research.
 For more information, check out Creating Effective Assignments or contact your library liaison.

-- Have students select their individual topics well in advance and tell us what they specifically are.
+- Have students select their individual topics well in advance and share students' specific topics with your librarian.
 When the session is given, the students will be actively involved, and the librarian instructor will be prepared to teach them.

 - Be specific about what you want your students to learn during the session.
-Feel free to request specific titles and resources that you would like to have covered.
+Feel free to request specific titles, resources, and/or skills that you would like your librarian to cover.

-- Prepare the students beforehand by letting them know that you expect them to listen during the instruction session and to apply what they learn.
+- Prepare students beforehand by letting them know that you expect them to listen, actively participate during the instruction session, and apply what they learn.

-- Attend the instruction session because faculty comments and participation enhance the effectiveness of library instruction.
-And, of course, students are always more engaged if the instructor is present.
+- Attend the instruction session--faculty comments and participation enhance the effectiveness of library instruction, and students are always more engaged if their instructor is present.